Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation

 A classical lidar (CL) estimates multiple parameters of a remote target by illuminating it with a single beam of coherent light and measuring the reflected signal.
 The signal flight time is used to estimate the range, while measuring the frequency shift due to the Doppler effect is used to estimate the velocity.
 The classical ultimate accuracy limit, i.e. the Cram\'er-Rao bound is a lower bound of the estimate's mean-squared error (MSE), and scales inversely with the number of signal photons $\sim N^{-1}$ for both range and velocity \cite{helstrom}.

 A quantum lidar (QL) works similarly to the CL, but employs quantum effects to enhance the performance.
-Thus far, the proposed protocols in Refs.~\cite{reichert2022,giovannetti2001,giovannetti2002,maccone2020,maccone2023} all rely on entanglement to reach the Heisenberg limit (HL), i.e. a scaling of the MSE $\sim N^{-2}$, for at least one of the parameters.
+Thus far, the proposed protocols in Refs.~\cite{reichert2022,giovannetti2001,giovannetti2002,shapiro2007,maccone2020,maccone2023} all rely on entanglement to reach the Heisenberg limit (HL), i.e. a scaling of the MSE $\sim N^{-2}$, for at least one of the parameters.
 The proposals of Refs.~\cite{zhuang2017,huang2021,li2023} considered the task of simultaneous range and velocity estimation.
-These protocols require a pair of entangled signal and idler beams to achieve a quantum enhancement.
+These protocols achieve a quantum enhancement by utilizing a pair of entangled signal and idler beams which, however, complicates experimental implementation.
 So far, only in Ref.~\cite{zhuang2017} the simultaneous attainability of the HL for both parameters was demonstrated.
-However, the highly entangled state employed in this protocol is single-photon level and thus cannot tolerate the loss of even a single photon, and the required measurement therein is based on unfeasible unit efficiency sum frequency generation.
+However, the employed state is at the single photon level and cannot tolerate the loss of even a single photon, and the required measurement therein is based on unfeasible unit efficiency sum frequency generation.